pmayushkumar/pmayushkumar/README.md

 ### 🚀 What I'm Building Now

-ProLeap is a world-class AI "Shadow Coach" designed to democratize executive-level coaching (https://proleap.ai).
-Leveraging LLMs and RAG architectures to analyze behavior, leadership styles, and cultural nuances in real-time to provide actionable, evidence-based executive coaching to senior ICs who could never afford it.
+ProLeap is a world-class AI "Shadow Coach" designed to democratize executive-level coaching for senior ICs (https://proleap.ai).
+Leveraging LLMs and RAG architectures to analyze behavior, leadership styles, and cultural nuances in real-time to provide actionable, evidence-based executive coaching.

 ### 💼 AI Product/Business Consulting